hgryoo/cubrid-manual/en/admin/config.rst

 **checkpoint_sleep_msecs**

     **checkpoint_sleep_msecs** is a parameter to let the job which flushes a buffer's data into a disk process slowly.
-The default is **1** (millisecond).
+The default is 1 (millisecond).

 **force_remove_log_archives**

     **force_remove_log_archives** is a parameter to configure whether to allow the deletion of the files other than the recent log archive files whose number is specified by **log_max_archives**.
 The default value is **yes**.

-    If the value is set to **yes**, the files will be deleted other than the recent log archive files for which the number is specified by **log_max_archives**.
+    If the value is set to yes, the files will be deleted other than the recent log archive files for which the number is specified by **log_max_archives**.

-    If it is set to **no**, the log archive files will not be deleted.
-Exceptionally, if **ha_mode** is set to **on**, the files other than the log archive files required for the HA-related processes and the recent log archive files of which the number is specified by **log_max_archives** will be deleted.
+    If it is set to no, the log archive files will not be deleted.
+Exceptionally, if **ha_mode** is set to on, the files other than the log archive files required for the HA-related processes and the recent log archive files of which the number is specified by **log_max_archives** will be deleted.

     For setting up the CUBRID HA environment, see :ref:`ha-configuration`.

 **log_buffer_size**

     **log_buffer_size** is a parameter to configure the size of log buffer to be cached in the memory.
 You can set a unit as B, K, M, G or T, which stands for bytes, kilobytes(KB), megabytes(MB), gigabytes(GB) or terabytes(TB) respectively.
 If you omit the unit, bytes will be applied.
-The default value is 16k * :ref:`log_page_size <dpg>` (**256M** when log_page_size is 16K).
+The default value is 128 * :ref:`log_page_size <dpg>` (**2M** when log_page_size is 16K).

     If the value of the **log_buffer_size** parameter is large, performance can be improved (due to the decrease in disk I/O) in an environment where transactions are long and numerous.
-Moreover, CUBRID Multiversion Concurrency Control system relies on log to access previous row versions and to vacuum invisible versions from database.
 It is recommended to configure an appropriate value considering the memory size and operations of the system where CUBRID is installed.

 *   Required memory size = the size of log buffer (**log_buffer_size**)

 .. _log_max_archives:

 **log_max_archives**